Ecuador

 d4447524e3b671218aff345edf8d4903267900765

 This morning's destination is Santa Cruz Island.
-On the north side of Santa Cruz is Black Turtle Cove, a shallow inlet surrounded by mangroves.
-It provides natural protection for various marine life, attracting the vulnerable juveniles of many species.
+Black Turtle Cove, located on the north side of Santa Cruz, is a shallow inlet bordered by mangroves.
+It offers natural shelter for a variety of marine species, particularly attracting vulnerable juvenile fish from many different species.
 Below the water's surface, you can see black-tip and white-tip reef sharks, sea turtles, golden cow-nose rays, and spotted eagle rays.
 Pelicans and blue-footed boobies hunt here, diving gracefully into the water.

 This afternoon, we'll head to Bartholomew Island and Pinnacle Rock, a volcanic cone formed by magma expelled by an underwater volcano.
 The sea cooled the hot lava, and as it exploded from contact, the pieces created a massive rock of many layers of basalt.
 The huge rock also has a beach where a small population of green sea turtles nest during the breeding season.
-Galapagos penguins gather here, and swimming offers beautiful sights of colorful schools of fish and curious sea lions.
+Galapagos penguins gather here as well, and going for a swim offers beautiful sights of colorful schools of fish and curious sea lions.

 Included